grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 func Extract(ctx context.Context) *zap.Logger
 ```
 Extract takes the call-scoped Logger from grpc_zap middleware.
-Deprecated: should use the ctx_zap.Extract instead
+Deprecated: should use the ctxzap.Extract instead

 ## <a name="PayloadStreamClientInterceptor">func</a> [PayloadStreamClientInterceptor](./payload_interceptors.go#L74)
 ``` go